michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 }
 ```

-This will be updated accordingly once we have received the official DOI upon the conference indexed our work.
-For now, the pre-print could be viewed at arXiv.
+This will be updated accordingly in the future once we have received the official DOI when the conference indexed our work.
+For now, the pre-print version could be viewed at arXiv.